BioMolecularPhysicsGroup-UNCC/MachineLearning/NN_gene_prediction/readme.txt

 n_samples: the total number of samples to train on

-positive_fraction: the fraction of positive samples you wish to train on
+positive_fraction: the fraction of positive samples (coding) you wish to train on.
+0.5 = 50% positive(coding) samples and 50% negative(non-coding) samples

 #################################################

-4. Test datasets
+# Generate_test_dataset.py

-Sensor data must be cut into training and test sets before use.
+This script converts sensor data arrays into TEST sets.
+By default, the entire sensor array is used as a test set.

 Parameters:

-species_list: must have entries which match previously generated by data from Generate_sensor_data.py
+sequence_list: must have entries which match previously generated by data from Generate_sensor_data.py

 kmer_species_list: must have entries which match previously generated by data from Generate_sensor_data.py